arvinsalehi/arvinsalehi/README.md

 ## Technical Projects

-### Customized Email Service Connected to Cliniko API
-- Developing a customized email service for OrangeVille Foot Clinic.
-- Connected to Cliniko API, offering fast and easy email automation logic.
-- Developed using Flask, MySQL, and JavaScript.

-### InNeed
-- A social media Flutter app aiming to help those in need of political aid.
-- Storytelling platform for those who lost their lives.

 ### HPlate Model Core (Private Repo)
 - Image processing model for reading Farsi numerical and letters of car plates.
 - Lightweight model using ResNet deep learning networks.